ForensicTools/Bintracker-CSEC475-2171-Dayal-Procario-Sheldon/README.md

     sudo ./config.sh

-This will install bro with all dependencies.
+This will install bro with all dependencies.(This may take a while)

 Virustotal: your API-KEY is requried to perform virustotal checks.